sashastadler/crunge-notes/Notes/Characters/NPCs/Godric.md

 ### Details

-"godric bit it". mentioned in passing
+"godric bit it".
+Mentioned in passing by [Percival Rosa](Percival%20Rosa.md) during Session 27.
+No other info.